Ryan Trey: Early life

 Trey was born on March 27, 1999, in St. Louis, Missouri and raised in a musical environment.
 He started writing and recording songs during his teenage years.

 Career

-Ryan began sharing songs online in high school and released his debut mixtape, EIGHT24, in 2017.
-The eight-song project included the single "Real," which was Trey's first track to reach a national audience.
-Ryan Trey first gained attention with the release of his breakout single, "Mutual Butterflies," in 2018.
+Trey began sharing songs online in high school and released his debut mixtape, EIGHT24, in 2017.
+The eight-song project included the single "Real", which was Trey's first track to reach a national audience.
+Trey first gained attention with the release of his breakout single, "Mutual Butterflies", in 2018.
 The track showcases his smooth vocal delivery and quickly garnered millions of streams on various platforms.
-In 2018, Ryan Trey released his debut album, "August", an album that established his presence in the music scene.
+In 2018, Trey released his debut album August, an album that established his presence in the music scene.
 The project received positive reviews for its cohesive sound and mature themes, exploring love, ambition, and personal growth.

 His single "Nowhere to Run", featuring Bryson Tiller, was released in March 2019, accompanied by a music video.

 A 64 East Saga

-Ryan Trey collaborated with Bryson Tiller on a project in 2021 to release "A 64 East Saga" It was released through Digital streaming platform.
+Trey collaborated with Bryson Tiller on a project in 2021 to release A 64 East Saga, It was released through Digital streaming platform.